Check Fraud is Prevalent

 What is Check Fraud?

-Check fraud can take many forms
+Check fraud can take many forms.

-These schemes exploit a federal law that requires banks to make money from check deposits available to account holders in just a few days.
+Other cases involve writing a check to a business or individual with knowledge that there are not enough funds in the account to cover the amount.
+These schemes exploit a federal law that requires banks to make funds from deposited checks available to account holders in just a few days.
 But it can take weeks to identify a fraudulent check.
-At that point, it’s too late — your money is gone.
+At that point, it’s too late — the money is gone.

-Check fraud can take many different forms.
-Often, the scammer will send you a fake or bad check to deposit and ask you to send back some of your own money before the bank fully processes the deposit and realizes the check is fake.
+Often, the scammer will send you a fake or bad check to deposit and ask you to send back some of your own money before the check is fully processed, revealing the check is not good.

 What to watch for